Performance of the ISS-CREAM calorimeter in a calibration beam test: Energy deposit and response with attenuation Correction

 \section{Energy deposit and response with attenuation Correction}

 Energy deposits and responses with the attenuation corrections of different positions in the calorimeter are studied using the ``No-Lead-Front'' configuration beam-scan data.

 The energy deposit distribution along each ribbon is checked.
-As an example, we show the energy deposit distributions on ribbon 21, 22, and 23 in layer 8 in Figure \ref{layer-8-correction}.
-Without attenuation correction, we see the distributions decrease in the X-direction on ribbon 22, and it increases on ribbons 21 and 23.
+As an example, we show the energy deposit distributions of ribbons 21, 22, and 23 in layer 8 in Figure \ref{layer-8-correction}.
+Without attenuation correction, we see the distributions decrease in the X-direction for ribbon 22, and it increases for ribbons 21 and 23.
 With attenuation correction, the distributions on these three ribbons are position-independent.
 We find the same results for ribbons in all the 20 layers.